tomjoht/tomjoht.github.io/_posts/2017/6/2017-06-23-why-tech-writers-hate-faqs.md

 As the project progresses, and especially as the team starts to do beta testing and gathers feedback from actual users, the list of FAQs grows.
 Now there are 20+ FAQs instead of an original 10.
 At this point the team member may try to group the FAQs to give them some sense of organization.

 The final week before the release, everyone and their cousin is checking out the software and begins asking many more questions.
 What the team originally thought was intuitive and obvious is suddenly called into question.
+More questions are added:

 - How do you block unauthorized access to your gizmo?
 - How do you monetize your gizmo given the restrictions?